 Sarah Beaton – Project Coordinator, Advance London

-Sarah joined the Advance London team in March 2018 as Project Coordinator.
+Sarah coordinates and project manages across the Advance London team.
 Prior to this, Sarah worked at Cancer Research UK first in in the funding department issuing and auditing research grants and later as a Project Coordinator for the Stratified Medicine Programme.
 Most recently, Sarah was Operations Manager at a London-based SME implementing strategies and processes for growth.

 Antony Buchan – Head of Programme (Resource London)

-Antony is Head of the Resource London programme, supporting London waste authorities to deliver significant savings and improve performance.
+Antony leads the Resource London programme, supporting London waste authorities to deliver significant savings and improve performance.
 He is a waste management professional with 17+ years’ experience in local, regional and national government and the commercial sector.
 A member of the negotiating team that created LWARB, Antony has been working for LWARB since its establishment.

 Sarah Craddock – Project Development Manager – Commercial Recycling

-Sarah joined Resource London in 2018 focusing on commercial recycling within the capital.
+Sarah focuses on commercial recycling within the capital.
 Sarah works alongside Local Authorities, Business Improvement Districts and waste consolidation schemes to increase commercial recycling across London.
-Sarah has recently worked at Veolia as Commercial Waste Project Manager, dedicated to their contract with Westminster City Council.
-Here Sarah had a key focus on reducing contamination and increasing recycling, but also worked with BIDs and developed waste improvement plans for key accounts.
-Prior to this Sarah was The Royal Bank of Scotland’s Waste and Innovation Strategy Manager – delivering their UK waste strategy and targets across 2,000 locations.
+Previously, Sarah worked at Veolia as Commercial Waste Project Manager, dedicated to their contract with Westminster City Council.
+Prior to that Sarah was The Royal Bank of Scotland’s Waste and Innovation Strategy Manager – delivering their UK waste strategy and targets across 2,000 locations.

 Cathy Cook – Local Authority Support Manager

-Cathy also provides local authority support within the Resource London programme, working with a range of London’s waste authorities and other stakeholders to support them in improving recycling rates across the capital.
+Cathy works with a range of London’s waste authorities and other stakeholders to support them in improving recycling rates across the capital.
 Cathy has over 20 years experience in Local Government, nine of those within the waste sector, working both strategically and operationally.
 Most recently, Cathy held the post of Senior Recycling Officer at Rochford District Council in Essex and introduced a new recycling scheme – one of the first to include alternate weekly collections – which resulted in it becoming the top Recycling Authority in the UK.